 '''

-<CRIT:SYST> ERROR: <CRIT:KERN> ERROR: Checksum Error on Slot 1
+<CRIT:SYST> ERROR: Checksum Error on external port Slot 1, port 4, Previous=0xA, Current=0xB

 '''

-This feature is not user-configurable and is always enabled on "i" series platforms and I/O modules using ExtremeWare 6.1.7b9 and above.
-Systems that report this error do not forward corrupted packets out of the affected interface(s).
-Forwarding corrupted packets could result in connectivity problems depending on the severity of the problem.
+This feature is not user-configurable and is always enabled on "i" series platforms and I/O modules using EW6.1.7b9 and above.
+Systems that report this error will not forward corrupted packets out of the affected interface(s) which could result in connectivity problems depending on the severity of the problem.
 Systems that report this error require immediate attention.
 This functionality is not supported on non-"i" series modules in a BlackDiamond.
-Additional enhancements have been made in ExtremeWare 6.1.9 to further identify details of the failure.